Party Pilipinas: History

-Party Pilipinas became also a home to international guests including U-KISS (March 28 and June 13, 2010), Jason Derulo (July 25, 2010), Dan Hill (February 6, 2011), Far East Movement (March 13, 2011), Chauncey Black of Blackstreet (January 29, 2012) and Jay Park (May 6, 2012).
+The show featured international guests such as U-KISS, Jason Derulo (July 25, 2010), Dan Hill (February 6, 2011), Far East Movement (March 13, 2011), Chauncey Black of Blackstreet (January 29, 2012) and Jay Park (May 6, 2012).

-In 2011, the show received its first award at Catholic Mass Media Awards as Best Entertainment Program, and September 2011, former Pinoy Dream Academy finalist Irish Fullerton performed for the first time on the show as part of her debut on GMA Network.
+In 2011, the show received its first award at Catholic Mass Media Awards as Best Entertainment Program.

 On February 8, 2013, the Movie and Television Review and Classification Board meted a six-month probation period on the show for a dance number that was deemed "sexually charged" by the Board.
-The network was ordered to make a public apology.

-On March 24, 2013, former ASAP co-host and performer Christian Bautista performed for the first time on the show as part of his debut on GMA Network.
-He reunited with his co-former ASAP co-hosts and performers Rachelle Ann Go, also his former girlfriend, and Mark Bautista, a good friend of his, with former Pilipinas Got Talent finalist singer Sherwin Baguion, and former Pinoy Big Brother: Teen Clash 2010 finalist Fretzie Bercede while additional to the group.
+GMA Network was ordered to make a public apology.
+On March 24, 2013, Christian Bautista performed on the show as part of his debut appearance on GMA Network.

 Party Pilipinas was set in different destinations during Summer 2013 as a celebration of the 3rd anniversary of the show.
 The show was held at Ynares Center, Antipolo City; Philippine Navy Headquarters, Manila; Le Pavillon, Metropolitan Park, Roxas Boulevard; and Mall of Asia Arena, Pasay.

 That is because the show's 100,000-sq-m studio in the GMA compound in Quezon City was converted into a state-of-the art hub for the network's 28 hours coverage of the automated elections called Eleksyon 2013 from May 13–14, 2013.